Advertisement

 1. Introducing a Non-Dom Taxation Rule: Following models in the EU, Thailand could implement a flat-tax system for foreign residents.
 This might be limited to a certain number of years—say 15—allowing expats to contribute without bearing the full brunt of worldwide taxation.

-2. Offering Residency and Citizenship Pathways: Many expats have made long-term commitments to Thailand, yet are left in limbo when it comes to permanent residency or citizenship.
+2. Offering Residency and Citizenship Pathways: Many expats have made long-term commitments to Thailand, yet are left in limbo regarding permanent residency or citizenship.
 Offering clear and attainable pathways to residency and citizenship would provide a sense of security and long-term stability, making Thailand an even more attractive option for expats.

 3. Reforming Property Ownership Laws: Allowing foreigners to own property outright, rather than through convoluted legal structures, would not only incentivize investment but also show a willingness to integrate foreign residents into the country’s long-term plans.